2010 UCF Knights football team: NC State

-In a game where NC State was looking for reprisal following its 2007 upset by the Knights during the team's last meeting, UCF would turn the ball over 5 separate times including a 43-yard interception return by the Wolfpack.
-Trailing by 21 points at the start of the fourth quarter, the Knights, led by true freshman quarterback Jeff Godfrey, scored two times to bring UCF within 7, but would fumble the ball with 51 seconds left on the clock at the NC State 11-yard line.
+In a game where NC State was looking for reprisal following its 2007 upset by the Knights during the team's last meeting, UCF turned the ball over five separate times including a 43-yard interception return by the Wolfpack.
+Trailing by 21 points at the start of the fourth quarter, the Knights, led by true freshman quarterback Jeff Godfrey, scored two times to bring UCF within seven, but fumbled the ball with 51 seconds left on the clock at the NC State 11-yard line.
 Godfrey went 7-for-10 for 107 yards, and rushed for 53 yards including two rushing touchdowns.
-Calabrese went 10-for-18 for 106 yards with 2 interceptions.
+Calabrese went 10-for-18 for 106 yards with two interceptions.

-Following the loss, debate arose once again over the fate of the Knight's starting quarterback job.
+Following the loss, debate arose once again over the fate of the Knights' starting quarterback job.